wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.pptx.md

 ### Working with Odds Ratios

-The odds ratio represents how the odds of the event (e.g., lizard presence) change with a unit increase in the predictor.
+Odds ratio represents how odds of event (e.g., lizard presence) change with unit increase in predictor

 -   **Odds ratio = exp(β₁)**
--   If odds ratio \> 1: Increasing the predictor increases the odds of event
+-   \> 1: Increasing predictor increases odds of event
--   If odds ratio \< 1: Increasing the predictor decreases the odds of event
+-   \< 1: Increasing predictor decreases odds of event
--   If odds ratio = 1: No effect of predictor on odds of event
+-   = 1: No effect of predictor on odds of event
--   For every one-unit increase in island's Perimeter/Area Ratio - odds of finding a lizard present multiplied by 0.898
+-   one-unit increase in island's Perimeter/Area Ratio - odds of finding lizard present multiplied by 0.898
--   the odds decrease by 10.2% (which is 1 - 0.898) for every one-unit
+-   odds decrease by 10.2% (1-0.898) for every one-unit increase P/A
-    increase in the P/A ratio
--   entire interval is below 1.0, you can be confident the relationship is negative: more P/A ratio means lower odds of lizards
+-   entire interval is below 1.0, relationship is negative: more P/A ratio means lower odds of lizards

 ::: {.panel column="screen"}